Plouni/smash_wav_to_pcm/Readme.md

 * `output_path`: path to output folder where output files will be stored
 * `stop_words`: list of "stop words".
 Any song that contains any of the "stop words" won't be downloaded (if you want to exclude remixes for example)
 * `temp_folder`: path to temp
+* `list_tracks_file`: list of song id you want to download
+* `tracks_file`: name of track config file.
+Can be used to define sample loop manually.
+Works only with wav files already trimmed at the end, the song name must have the following format too: name-NUMBER.wav
 * `tools_folder`: path to tools folder
 * `looping_config_wav_to_pcm`: path to config files for Looping Audio Converter
 * `default_normalization_level`: normalization level that will be used by `msupcm.exe`.
 Default: -21